freakybit/freakybit.github.io/_posts/2020-03-22-future-gender.markdown

 Did you ever had the opportunity to read "The Twenty-first Voyage" from "The Star Diaries" by S. Lem?
 At the first glance it's just another children story, but only a fool would discount this particular work of fiction without a closer look.
+I will scratch just the surface here.
+Go and read it.

 In the story a space pilot travels to a remote planet and meets a group of robot-monks.
-He learns that the original inhabitants of this place were biological creatures, but they are no longer around.
+He learns that the native inhabitants of this place are biological creatures, but they no longer poses their original form.
 That particular civilization has thrived for a very long period of time.
 They made many great scientific discoveries and finally they stumbled upon something that caused a complete collapse - the power to modify their own genome.